grpc/proposal/A87-mtls-spiffe-support.md

    Map<String, List<X509Certificates>> getBundleMap();
 }
 ```

+For the xDS functionality described above, the `XdsX509TrustManager`
-`XdsX509TrustManager` and `XdsTrustManagerFactory` will get new additional API to accept a SPIFFE trust bundle map:
+will gain the ability to be instantiated with a SPIFFE trust bundle
+map.
+In this case, it will use the SPIFFE trust bundle certificates as
+trusted roots.
+If the `XdsX509TrustManager` is instantiated using CA
+certificates (existing functionality), then it'll contimue to use them
+exactly as it does today.
+The new APIs will look like this:

 ```java
 class XdsTrustManagerFactory {
    XdsTrustManagerFactory(Map<String, List<X509Certificates>>);